Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)
 			"Minion Chance"				"33.3"

+			// Minions spawned by the Mutant Tank die after this many seconds.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (Until death)
+			// Maximum: 999999.0 (Longest)
+			"Minion Lifetime"			"0.0"

 			// Remove all minions spawned by the Mutant Tank when it dies.
 			// Note: This setting can be overridden for specific players.